 #12.
 Use Emergency SOS

 With iPhone 11 series, this has been changed.
-In previous devices of iPhone X and XS series, users were supposed to follow a different method to use Emergency SOS.
+In previous iPhone X and XS series devices, users were supposed to follow a different method to use Emergency SOS.
 In your iPhone 11, to bring up SOS, press and hold the side button and either volume button simultaneously.

 #13.
 Disable Face ID Temporarily

-When your iPhone’s screen is off, press and hold the side button and volume up or down button at the same time.
-You can see two sliders on your device screen: slide to power off and Emergency SOS.
+When your iPhone’s screen is off, press and hold the side button and volume up or down button simultaneously, you can see two sliders on your device screen: slide to power off and Emergency SOS.
 Below the two sliders, there is a Cancel button; tap this button to disable Face ID temporarily.

 You can disable the Face ID completely as well.